wraldata/nc-covid-data/zip_level_data/readme.md

  - **Aug.
 10** NCDHHS noted that a laboratory had failed to submit its entire data file on time.
  - **Sept.
 25** NCDHHS announced they were now including both PCR and antigen tests in their results of cases and deaths.
 [They posted an FAQ of the changes here](https://files.nc.gov/covid/documents/dashboard/Antigen-Testing-Frequently-Asked-Questions.pdf), but they'll mean more cases/deaths as of this date going forward.
  - **Sept.
 29** NCDHHS reported that technical issues prevented some laboratory data files from being processed, leading to lower cases and test totals on Sept.
 29 and higher than normal numbers on Sept.
 30
+ - **Oct.
+2** WRAL switches from a manual to an automated process of capturing zip code-level data.